NorthSecond/Northsecond/README.md

 ## Brief introduction

+* Undergraduate in School of Software Engineering, Sun Yat-Sen University.
+* interested in CV
+* Still have a long way to go.

 <!--
 **Northsecond/Northsecond** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.